 Figuring out how to best incorporate the theme in practical terms is going to be kind of tricky, but I think this theme is going to work really well.

-Next is my color code.
-I did some research on this prior to developing my color code to find out what sorts of things other people marked (I’ll post links to the articles I found at the end of this post), and then commandeered my mom’s colored pens and developed my own.
-These are Pilot G-2s and they’re my absolute favorite variety of pen.
+The next key to this editing process is my color code.
+I did some research prior to developing my color code to find out what sorts of things other people marked (I’ll post links to the articles I found at the end of this post), and then commandeered my mom’s colored pens and developed my own.
+These are Pilot G-2s and they’re my absolute favorite variety of pen*.
 They write really smoothly and they come in a variety of colors and I highly recommend them.

 You can probably see most of those, but the blues are kind of hard to read in this picture.
 The brighter blue is Setting/Description, the lighter blue is Nonverbal Communication in the top key and World in the bottom key.